 This program is funded in part by Lake Champlain Basin Program.

-Matt Harrison is the Museum’s Educations Program Manager, specializing in environmental history.
+Matt Harrison is the Educations Program Manager at the Museum, specializing in environmental history.
 Matt spearheaded our Stem to Stern curriculum and also leads after-school, summer camp, and Watershed Science programs.
-Matt is also a crew member on our replica schooner Lois McClure.
+Matt is also a crew member on our replica schooner Lois McClure and a licensed Captain.

 Elizabeth Lee is the Museum’s Director of Education and Interpretation.
-She has an MS in Environmental Science from SUNY Plattsburgh.
-Elizabeth has been for many years a licensed NYS outdoor Guide, and has for decades led experiential outdoor education programs for all ages.
+She has an MS in Environmental Science from SUNY Plattsburgh and is a National Geographic Certified Educator.
+Elizabeth is also a licensed Outdoor Guide in the State of New York, and has decades of experience leading experiential outdoor education programs for all ages.